Compare two cars

 Two significantly similar cars, no doubt about that.
 Still, each one has something different to offer.
 Having both cars powered by petrol engines and utilizing the 5-door wagon body style within the same 'Luxury car' segment, the only major difference here really is their wheel drive configuration (front for the Chrysler and rear in the case of the BMW).
 The first one has a Chrysler-engineered powertrain under the hood, a 8-cylinder, 16-valves 425hp unit, while the other one gets its power and torque from a 8-cylinder, 32-valves 367hp engine designed by BMW.

 SafetyThe fact that the BMW got tested by the European New Car Assessment Programme (Euro NCAP), while the other contender didn't, offers a slight advantage, as the 4-star rating is better than none.
 That aside, let's consider some other aspects which affect safety.
 Both vehicles belong to the luxury car segment, which is generally a very good thing safety-wise, but that fact doesn't break the tie between the two cars.
-Furthermore, taking kerb weight as an important factor into account, the American car offers a considerable difference of 12% more metal.
+Furthermore, if we'd like to consider vehicle mass in this context too, which we definitely should, the American car offers a considerable difference of 12% more metal.

 Performance & Fuel economyChrysler is a bit more agile, reaching 100km/h in 0.6 seconds less than its competitor.
 In addition to that it accelerates all the way to 265 kilometers per hour, 15km/h more than the other car.
 When it comes to fuel economy an obvious choice would be the German car, averaging around 11.5 liters of fuel per 100 kilometers (25 mpg), in combined cycle.
 That's 22% difference compared to the American car!